math-hiyoko/fm-index/README.md

 - Working with large datasets where index construction is expensive
 - Deploying pre-built indices in production environments
 - Sharing indices across different processes or machines

-## Safety
-- Powered by safe Rust
-- Memory-safe by design

 ## Development & Testing